 Linking: Using our approach, the linker needs to know where to physically put the approximate region in memory through a linker script.
 In embedded systems, a linker script is used to manually manage the location and size of memory regions.
 We show a snippet of an example linker script in Listing 2 which specifies the physical address of varying memory regions.
 When using FLIPBIT, an additional "approx" region is specified that matches the approximatable memory region in the flash.
-Consequently, all variables marked by the approx keyword are stored in the "approx" region to the flash, the compiler inserts code to set the memory-mapped register with the appropriate start and end addresses.
+Consequently, all variables marked by the approx keyword are stored in the "approx" region specified by the linker script.
+To communicate this region to the flash, the compiler inserts code to set the memory-mapped register with the appropriate start and end addresses.